-Combination of targeted treatment drugs delays resistance in melanoma patientsSeptember 29th, 2012 in Cancer /
+Combination of targeted treatment drugs delays resistance in melanoma patientsSeptember 29, 2012 in Medicine & Health / Cancer

 Combined treatment with two drugs targeting different points in the same growth-factor pathway delayed the development of treatment resistance in patients with BRAF-positive metastatic malignant melanoma.
 The results of a phase I/II study of treatment with the kinase inhibitors dabrafenib and trametinib will be published in the New England Journal of Medicine and are being released online to coincide with a presentation at the European Society for Medical Oncology meeting in Vienna.